blackus3r/wp-keyword-monitor/readme.txt

 You can donate to this project via PayPal by visiting this page: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28WZAXQDXYZ5A

 == Changelog ==

+= 1.0.5 =

+* Fixed statistics page which does not show the correct rankings, if interval is greater than one.
+* Fixed a bug when searching in deep rankings over 10 results.

 = 1.0.4 =

 * Fixed a bug in the rank checker, which always calculates a ranking with position '1'